Robert-van-Engelen/Prolly/readme.md

     1 "A" REM my first program
     2 PRINT "I am the first program"

-With _Prolly_ you can create as many programs as you like and rotate them.
-To delete the last program, use `DELETE 1,` (PC-1360) or just enter empty line numbers (PC-1350).  `NEW` deletes all programs.  `SAVE` and `CSAVE` saves them all combined.
+You can create as many programs as you like and rotate them.
+To delete the last program, use `DELETE 1,` (PC-1360) or enter empty line numbers (PC-1350).
+`NEW` deletes all programs.  `SAVE` and `CSAVE` saves them combined.
+If you use [PocketTools](https://www.peil-partner.de/ifhe.de/sharp/), then the MERGEd CSAVEd programs can be converted back to text.

 The following instructions use a cassette interface (CE-126P or CE-124) to load the bootloader program.
 If you do not have a cassette interface, then you can